UK holiday-makers feel early hit from pound's new Brexit fall

 Britain’s holiday-makers are feeling the most immediate hit of the recent fall in the value of the pound which has lost about 7% of its value against the euro since mid-May.

-That was when the Brexit crisis gripping British politics began to push Theresa May towards her resignation as prime minister in July.
+That was when the Brexit crisis gripping British politics began to push Theresa May toward her resignation as prime minister in July.

 Her successor Boris Johnson has taken a tougher line with Brussels, spooking investors by promising to take Britain out of the European Union on Oct.
 31 without a deal to soften the economic shock, unless the EU rewrites May’s exit deal.